 Tove Jansson and her partner, the graphic artist Tuulikki Pietilä, donated a sizeable collection of art to Tampere Art Museum in 1986.
 The collection comprised 1009 drawings and paintings and 38 three-dimensional tableaux.
 The collection was first displayed in The Moomins exhibition at Tampere Art Museum along with other original sketches and book illustrations by Jansson.
 The tableaux are miniature Moomin-themed dioramas crafted by Jansson, Tuulikki Pietilä and their friend, the physician Pentti Eistola.
 The donation also comprised other works of art by Jansson as well as archival material.

-Tampere Art Museum displayed the collection in a mini-museum called Moominvalley from 1987 to 2016.
+Tampere Art Museum displayed the collection in a museum called Moominvalley from 1987 to 2016.
 Moominvalley closed in October 2016 and moved to its new permanent home at Tampere Hall in 2017, whereupon its name was officially changed to the Moomin Museum.
 The official name of the collection remains the Tampere Art Museum Moominvalley Collection.

 The core of the collection consists of original illustrations by Jansson for the twelve Moomin books she wrote and illustrated between 1945 and 1977.
 The majority are ink drawings on paper or board, along with nearly 50 gouache and watercolour paintings, roughly a dozen scratchboards, and a few ink washes as well as pen-and-washes.
 Their scale is small, most being quite close in size to their final publication format.